 What we do:

-Events: The Society organizes a varied programme of events throughout the year.
+We organise a varied programme of events throughout the year.
 These include guided walks and visits to historic sites in the summer months, and a programme of talks through the autumn and winter, occasional day-schools, and an annual lecture.